 Other Guides and Resources:

-For information about how to organize a Personal Emergency Preparedness briefing for your community or neighborhood, call our office (250-334-8890).
+For information about how to organize a Personal Emergency Preparedness briefing for your community or neighbourhood, call our office (250-334-6000).

 Register for Emergency Notifications